-Besides crowded residential areas and tall buildings, there are many other reasons that can be the reason for your shaded garden such as nearby tall trees or east or north-facing gardens in the UK which witness shade mostly all year round.
+Besides crowded residential areas and tall buildings, there are many other reasons that can be the reason for your shaded gardens such as nearby tall trees or east or north-facing gardens in the UK which witness shade mostly all year round.

-In such cases growing beautiful, bright, and sun-loving plants can become challenging, and there is no guarantee that after all your efforts they will grow or brighten up your garden as you desire.
+In such cases, growing beautiful, bright, and sun-loving plants can become challenging, and there is no guarantee that after all your efforts they will grow or brighten up your garden as you desire.

 The shaded area also changes the quality and productivity of the soil and air as well.
 The watering level also changes and the whole environment becomes more humid and dense.
 Growing sun-loving plants in the shaded area mostly turn dark and moldy and could give your garden a haunted and gloomy look.